 Rescue & Recovery

-Taking sick and injured dogs into the shelter for medical treatment and care, we work in consultation with Dr Ghimire and Dr Gautam of the Kathmandu Veterinary Clinic, who provide professional service with compassion and sensitivity.
+Taking sick and injured dogs into the rescue centre for medical treatment and care, we work in consultation with Dr Ghimire and Dr Gautam of the Kathmandu Veterinary Clinic, who provide professional service with compassion and sensitivity.
+We also work with Dr Sushil Paudel of the Animal Medical Centre who is available during the day.
 Nutrition is a key factor in recovery and restoration of low immune systems - the dogs receive a balanced diet of freshly prepared food.
 The dogs are walked outside morning and evening, are free in the compound during the day, and secured in the kennels at night.
 They are vaccinated and spayed/neutered when they regain health.

 Return or Adoption: